d4nQw3rty/Leaderboard/README.md

 ## 🤝 Contributing

 Thank to Microverse for the opportunity to work on this project.

+Thanks to my coding partner [Koami](https://github.com/hopeforkoami) for the help and support.

+Thank to my partner [Marcos](https://github.com/MarcoOquendoC) for the help and support.
 ## Show your support

 Give a ⭐️ if you like this project!